pvcraven/3d_graphics_class/source/assignments/final_assignment/index.rst

 Technical
 ^^^^^^^^^

-You may list up to two areas of technical achievement per person.
+List two areas of technical achievement per person.
 Scoring will be from 0 to 20 points.
 At the very least, you will likely have entries for modeling and lighting your image.
 You might also have entries for animation.